openhab/openhab-docs/tutorials/beginner/configuration.md

 ![](images/picture_14.jpg)

 For most of the bindings each thing can be configured further by clicking the pen-icon.
-There you can edit the name again, chose a location (this is important for the "Control" menu item later) and, of course, change binding related options.
+There you can edit the name again, choose a location (this is important for the "Control" menu item later) and, of course, change binding-related options.
-With the network binding for example, you can also change the IP address, the timeout, the refresh interval etc.
+With the network binding for example, you can change the IP address, the timeout, the refresh interval etc.

 ![](images/picture_15.jpg)